- 1. PrtScn key - Capture Fullscreen to Clipboard

 Key: PrtScn (Print Screen)

-We can use the shortcut key Ctrl+V to directly paste the contents from Clipboard to the applications like Paint, Word, PowerPoint.
-Some programs like GMail Compose will also provide a right-click popup menu that will show an option to paste the image.
+To paste the screenshot, you can use the shortcut key "Ctrl+V" to directly insert the contents from the Clipboard into applications such as Paint, Word, or PowerPoint.
+Some programs, like the GMail Compose window, may also provide a right-click popup menu with an option to paste the image.

 2. Capture Fullscreen and Save to disk